 We now study the distribution of the expected number of visits in important stations.
-Figure 9 shows the expected number of visits over a 30 day period for 5 most visited stations based on time of the day.
+Figure 9 shows the expected number of visits over a 30-day period for the 5 most visited stations based on time of the day, for the case of 10 security teams.
 As seen in this figure, majority of the stations have two peak visit times: one starts around 7:00 AM and end around 9:00 AM, the other one starts around 2:00 PM and end around 4:00 PM.
 Some stations also have peak visit times at the start and end of times horizon.